 If you want to celebrate in the French Quarter, Bourbon Vieux hosts a New Year’s Eve party and features one of Bourbon Street’s largest balconies.
-The party ticket is all-inclusive, but be warned – Bourbon Vieux promises a wild night of celebrating.
+Tickets are all-inclusive, but beware – Bourbon Vieux promises a wild night of celebrating.

 Celebrate with Live Music

-If you want to hear some great beats, head to One Eyed Jacks in the French Quarter for a New Year’s Eve performance from The Revivalists.
+If you want to hear some great beats, head to The Fillmore inside Harrah’s Casino for a New Year’s Eve performance from The Revivalists.
 Doors open at 9p.m. and the show is all ages.

-Celebrate with the family
+Celebrate with the Family

 If you are celebrating the new year with kids in tow, there are options available for you too.